 To be successful in this course, you will need to read the recommended material, understand it, analyze it, question it, and then reconstruct it in your own way.
 You will have to hand in a short summary of the material for each major topic, where, in addition to the contents, you will describe your thoughts and questions on it.
 These submissions contribute a total of 25% for your final grade.
 Another 25% will be determined from your active participation in the sessions.

 At the end of the semester, you will receive an assignment comprising of a number of questions on one of the major topics of your choice.
 You will then have two weeks to solve these questions and explain your solutions in writing.
 This involves extracting and presenting the relevant context from the reading material, in a way that clearly conveys the key ideas underlying your solutions.
 This final assignment will contribute the remaining 50% of your grade.

-Grades for he course will computed as follows:
+Grades for he course will be computed as follows:

 - Topic Summaries (25%).
-There will be 9 topics.
-Hence, 9 summaries will be expected throughout the semester.
+A summary for each chapter will be expected throughout the semester.
 Summaries are individual pieces of work.
 We encourage you to discuss the material with your fellow classmates, but the final work must be your own and reflect your understanding and insights into the topic.